The Alchemy of a Life

 Learn more below!

-“For the Old Bed With Love”, paitning #307 in the Ambiguities Series
+“For the Old Bed With Love”, painting #307 in the Ambiguities Series

 Thorpe Feidt, 1980s